 What Are They?

-Knapweeds, such as bighead, black, brown, diffuse, meadow, spotted, and vochin knapweeds, are perennials, native to Europe.
-They grow very aggressively and quickly can infest an area if left unchecked.
+Invasive knapweeds, including bighead, black, brown, diffuse, meadow, Russian, spotted, and vochin knapweeds, are native to Europe.
+They all are listed as noxious weeds in Washington.
+Knapweeds grow back every year and are very aggressive.
+Knapweeds can infest an area quickly if left unchecked.
+They normally are found in disturbed areas, forests, and pastures.

 Are They Here Yet?